Twinklebear/Twinklebear.github.io-jekyll/_posts/2018-08-10-volume-rendering-with-webgl.md

 	</i></figcaption>
 </figure>

-**Rework this a bit to intro that we just have a for loop doing the bottom eqns** These equations amount to a for loop, where we step along the ray for each pixel, and accumulate the color and opacity as we go.
+The above equation amounts to a for loop, where we step the ray through the volume, and accumulate the color and opacity iteratively as we go.
 This loop continues until the ray either leaves the volume, or the accumulated color has become opaque ($$\alpha = 1$$).
-Each pixel we process is independent, and needs read-only access to our shared state (i.e., the volume).
-If we want to compute the image quickly, we just need a way to process a large amount of pixels executing the same instruction on some different inputs.
-This is where the GPU comes in.
-By implementing the above equation in a fragment shader, we can implement a very fast volume renderer!

-In scientific visualization both the color, $$C(s)$$, and opacity, $$\alpha(s)$$, of each sample are set by a user-specified transfer function.
-The transfer function is used to hide or accent areas of interest in the data, for example to hide noise or background.
-Our final volume raytracer then can iteratively step a ray front-to-back through the volume, accumulating the color and opacity terms as we go.
+The iterative computation of the above sum is done using the familiar front-to-back compositing equations:

 $$
 	\hat{C}_i = \hat{C}_{i-1} + (1 - \alpha_{i-1}) \hat{C}(i \Delta s)